 The judge may also order one spouse to pay the other spouse's costs (including attorney fees) of the divorce proceeding.

-Nevada has a streamlined divorce process known as “summary divorce."
+Nevada has a streamlined divorce process known as “summary divorce" or "joint petition in Nevada."
 Couples can file for summary divorce when:

 - They are in agreement about getting divorced, and